dbeauch/Electronic-Combination-Lock/README.md

 # Electronic-Combination-Lock
 <p align = "center">
  This is a repository containing my final project for PHYS 3150 Electronics Lab.
 The circuit shown is a 4-digit configurable combination lock designed with digital logic chips.
-More information can be found in [Report](4-Digit Combination Lock Report.pdf)
+More information can be found in https://github.com/dbeauch/Electronic-Combination-Lock/blob/main/4-Digit%20Combination%20Lock%20Report.pdf

 <br />